 Sadly, these non-Accredited inspectors or unaligned operators can miss a lot because they are not trained in surveying and do not actually recognise the risk or defect that is obvious to the trained Building Surveyor.
 The ramifications of not-knowing can cost you tens of thousands of dollars if you are lucky, but more likely hundreds of thousands of dollars, when dealing with a leaky home.

-If you are ever reading an “invasive building report” from a house inspector, not only is NOT from a Registered or Accredited Building Surveyor, you really want to be aware that having a camera scope look into a wall cavity preselected by means other than identified risk areas or issues, without moisture testing or sampling, is not an industry recommended technique, is highly limited, and does not result in an industry recognised invasive building report.
+If you are ever reading an “invasive building report” from a house inspector, not only is it NOT from a Registered or Accredited Building Surveyor, you really want to be aware that having a camera scope look into a wall cavity preselected by means other than identified risk areas or issues, without moisture testing or sampling, is not an industry-recommended technique, is highly limited, and does not result in an industry recognised invasive building report.

 It is our opinion that this type of inspection and reporting is misleading given the industry definitions and expectations.
-It is our experience, as demonstrated in the photos; relying on such a report can put you at risk of buying a home with real issues, while being told its ok.
+It is our experience, as demonstrated in the photos; relying on such a report can put you at risk of buying a home with real issues while being told its ok.